 Samsara

 Lois Patiño’s spiritual odyssey promises a boundary-pushing cinema experience unlike any other.
 In Laos, a Buddhist teenager is easing an elderly woman’s transition from the land of the living to the afterlife.
 He gently whispers words from the sacred Tibetan Book of The Dead into her ear as she passes, then, when he reaches the final passage, he closes his eyes and meditates alongside her, as she embarks on a transformative journey into what lies beyond.
-Samsara is a dazzling, emotional meditation on life and death.
+Samsara is a dazzling, emotional reflection on life and death.

 In cinemas 26 January.